 10. Clean the Exterior of a RedMax Leaf Blower

-Add a mild dish detergent to water.
+Add a mild dish detergent to the water.
 Dampen a clean cloth and clean the exterior of the leaf blower.
 If you are servicing a RedMax backpack leaf blower, make sure you remove the debris that gets stuck between the backpack frame and the blower housing.

 11. Tighten Loose Hardware & Replace Broken & Missing Parts on a RedMax Blower